 Actions Who will lead on this action?
 Timescale for delivery Outputs and milestones Progress update and monitored with Red, Amber, Green dots added to trees, amber and red are felled and used for playground woodchips. iii protect designated sites, and maintain priority habitats and ecological networks Implement Local Plan Policy NE1 Planning Services Ongoing No development approved within or adversely affecting the integrity of national or international sites of county level biological heritage sites.
 Presence of ecological networks, priority habitats and protected species appropriately addressed in all planning approvals.
-Lancashire Ecological Network (Policy NE1) - Burnley's Local Plan identifies two Ecological Networks (as identified by LCC): a Grassland Network and Woodland Network.
-As of March 2023, no development has been approved in these sites.
+As of March 2022, no development has been approved within or adversely affecting the integrity of national or international sites or county level biological heritage sites.
 Implement new biodiversity duties in 2021 Environment Act All Units Relevant provisions of Act not yet in force - expected winter 2023 Statutory net gain for biodiversity incorporated into approvals from 2023/4 Monitoring Biodiversity Net Gain (BNG) target, awaiting further regulations and guidance regarding formal introduction.
 The planning team consult Greater Manchester Ecology Unit and currently aiming for 10% net gain on all major developments as a starting point,